|Activities:||Hiking, Trad Climbing, Sport Climbing, Scrambling|

 The Leaning Tower is the canyon's largest cliff, and offers its hardest and longest routes.
 Continue about 250 meters downstream from The Sponge to a dramatic south facing outcrop split by a long overhanging crack system.
 The approach time is about 25 minutes.
 There are 5 established routes: one 5.9, and 4 in the range from 5.10b to 5.13c.

-2 miles one way (you return back the same way)
+Distance: 2 miles one way (you return back the same way)

 The trail starts on the stream's west side and is marked by a sign "Las Conchas Trailhead".
 A small sign nearby indicates this is Trail 137.

-The trail continues to follow the stream down the canyon, passing through a broad meadows and beneath vertical rock formations.
+The trail continues to follow the stream down the canyon, passing through a broad meadow and beneath vertical rock formations.
 These formations were formed by ash from huge volcanic eruptions about 1.3 to 1.1 million years ago.

-At 2 miles you encounter two signs, one pointing bak towards the Las Conchas trailhead from which you've come, the other pointing uphill towards the East Fork Box.
+At 2 miles you encounter two signs, one pointing back towards the Las Conchas trailhead from which you've come, the other pointing uphill towards the East Fork Box.
 This trail is not as much used and steep, most people turn around and go back the same way.

 There are no services in the area - bring food and water with you.
-The closest town is Jemez Springs, where you can buy food, lodging, visit bath houses.
+The closest town is Jemez Springs, where you can buy food, lodging, visit bathhouses.
 The town is an interesting art community as well, worth visiting.
 Jemez Springs is about 15 miles away from Las Conchas.
 If you would like a cultural visit, stop by Jemez State Monument located very close to Jemez Springs.

 Jemez mountains have several natural hot springs, which are undeveloped and free.
 The most popular ones are Spence Hot Springs and San Antonio Hot Springs.
-Spence Hot Springs are located just of Hwy 4, on your way to Jemez Spings.
+Spence Hot Springs are located just of Hwy 4, on your way to Jemez Springs.
 The hike is about 1/4 mile in.
 San Antonio are a little bit out of way, accessible by a rough dirt road, and again in the summer the hike is very short, about 1/4 mile. (the dirt road to San Antonio hot springs is closed in the winter).